movoki/sensor-watcher/README.md

 Most of the code is released under the GPL-3 license.
 Some libraries are under the MIT license.

+# Roadmap

+- Support for ESP32-C6:
+    - SeeedStudio Xiao ESP32C6
+    - M5Stack NanoC6

+- Encripted BLE advertisings for extended and long-range modes.

+- Add new wireless transports like LoRa and ZigBee.

+- Support more sensors!

 # ChangeLog

+## 0.11

+- Added support for defining I2C and 1-Wire buses with shared pins.
+This allows autodetecting I2C and 1-Wire devices on the same Grove port.
+Boards that have this enabled by default on Grove PORT-A:
+    - Atom Lite
+    - Atom Echo
+    - Atom Matrix
+    - Atom U,
+    - AtomS3
+    - AtomS3 Lite
+    - MStickC
+    - MStickC Plus

+- Postman requests received over HTTP can now send a response in another HTTP request.

+- BLE scanning window reduced from 100% to 35% to avoid overheating.

+- New board parameter to set the CPU frequency.

+- Measurements "name" renamed as "path".
+Some template variables changed also: i->n, n->p, P->D, p->d.

 ## 0.10